 In fact, LiveIntent defines these audiences using over 300 unique attributes, including location, age, gender, devices, and email newsletters they’ve already engaged with.

 So, if you know your high-value customers are largely men aged 30-50 who are interested in politics, located in urban areas, and active on their desktops, you can use Lookalike Audiences to reach new people who meet those criteria and would likely be interested in your brand or product.

 One direct-to-consumer retail brand, for example, used LiveIntent’s Lookalike Audiences to reach people who behaved like their highest-paying customers and suppressed current customers.
 As a result, the brand saw a 147% increase in ROAS and 57% decrease in CPA compared to previous acquisition campaigns.

 Supercharge your customer acquisition efforts with email

-Especially as third-party cookies are phased out, it’s critical that advertisers have a go-to solution for making the most of their owned data.
+as third-party cookies are phased out, it’s critical that advertisers have a solution for capitalizing on their data.
 And that solution is email.